HarshMN2345/MasterDSA/README.md

 ## Introduction
 Data Structures and Algorithms (DSA) form the foundation of computer science.
-Mastering DSA is essential for solving complex problems efficiently.
+Mastering DSA is essential for solving complex problems efficiently. also when starting first npx tsc --init to create a tsconfig file npx ts-node dsa/test.ts (to run it directly compile+run ) npx tsc dsa/test.ts only for compiling it to raw js

 ---